 Director of Education

-I am in charge of Japanese language courses and some other educational events as the Director of Education.
+I am an advisor for the Education arm of NZJS, assisting the Director of Education.
 I am a member of the Aoteakai tea ceremony club of NZJS.
-I like travelling to learn about various cultures, history and people around the world.
+I like traveling to learn about various cultures, history, and people around the world.
 I am interested in photography as a journal.
-I also love gardening, growing vegetables, DIY, watching birds, movies and sports, listening to music (classical), reading books (non-fiction), and playing tennis.
+I also love gardening, growing vegetables, DIY, watching birds, movies, and sports, listening to music (classical), reading books (non-fiction), and playing tennis.
 I lived in Tokyo and Washington D.C. before moving to “quiet” Auckland.

 Having an interest in Japan as many of my peers were, I found myself involved with more and more Japan related activities.
 As a result of my ongoing interest I am currently studying Japanese as a major at The University of Auckland.

 I’ve always had a passion for Japanese culture and am passionate about helping build awareness and co-operation between both New Zealand and Japan.

 At present, I am also learning the Shakuhachi, an ancient and traditional Japanese flute that is both amazing in sound and history, but is not well known in most of the world.